 Now, let’s see how real businesses are convincing their customers to get back with re-engagement emails.

-The abandoned cart email is one of the most effective and revenue-boosting emails you can send to past customers.
-According to research compiled by Bigcommerce, the average revenue per abandoned cart emails is $5.64.
-That’s compared to $0.02 per promotional email, $0.07 per birthday milestone email, and $0.18 per welcome email.
+The abandoned cart email is one of the most effective re-engagement emails you can send to past customers.
+The average revenue per abandoned cart email is estimated to be around $5.
+That’s compared to $0.02 per promotional email and $0.07 per birthday milestone email.

-- Tip #1: Be Specific – Make sure it’s clear to your customers which products you’re reminding them about.
-Be specific about the product they left in the shopping cart by mentioning it in your messaging, illustrating it through imagery and graphics, and including it in your subject like and CTA text.
+- Be Specific – Make sure it’s clear to your customers which products you’re reminding them about.
+Mention the items they left in their cart in your copy, add relevant imagery, and including mention of the product in the subject and CTA text.

-- Tip #2: Be Authentic – This is your opportunity to be a little playful with your copy.
+- Be Authentic – This is your opportunity to be a little playful with your copy.
 Make sure that your brand voice and style shines through in your email.
-Help your customers remember why they love your brand, and what they are missing out on by not completing their purchase.
+Help your customers remember why they love your brand, and what they are missing out on.

-- Tip #3: Be Generous – If you want to drive customers back to the shopping carts in your email, offer a special promo code or offer that expires after a certain amount of time.
-Create an incentive that they can’t ignore.
+- Be Generous – If you want to drive customers back to the shopping cart, offer a special time-bound promo code or discount to create a sense of urgency.
+Give them an incentive they can’t ignore.

-- Social Proof: Statements, testimonials, reviews, photos, and other content about your products from happy customers that you can use to influence people to shop with you again.
+- Social Proof: Statements, testimonials, reviews, photos, and other content about your products from happy customers that will influence people to shop with you again.